bakabbyy/friend-recommender/README.md

 # User Personality Recommender
 **Motivation**

-The aim for this project is to create healthier digital spaces.
-I want to promote meaningful interactions and foster real relationships between people.
+The aim for this project is to create healthier digital spaces, to promote meaningful interactions and foster real relationships between people.
 To find connections without the need for a flood of content, but by trying to find a deeper understanding of an individual using other attributes of their digital footprint.

 **Factoids**